business-workflow-management/fe-user/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see LICENSE file for details.

 ## Support